brycemgelarden/brycemgelarden/README.md

 <br>
 <br>
-Exploring at the intersection of these fields.
+Researching, building, and exploring @ the intersection of these fields.